 Georgia Barkley was a graduate of Chandler Normal School in Lexington.
 She lived in Chicago with an aunt and uncle, Robert and Lily Davis, and received musical training in 1900 [source: U.S. Federal Census].
-She was a graduate of Fisk University in Tennessee; Barkley had attended Fisk for three years specializing in vocal music and was an honors graduate.
+A graduate of Fisk University in Tennessee, where Barkley specialized in vocal music and was an honors graduate the three years she attended Fisk.
 She had been giving concerts since 1904.
-After College, Barkley continued performing, and in 1907 she married Alphonse Frisco Gomez (b.
-1884) in Mobile, Alabama.
+After college, Barkley continued performing.
+In 1907 she married Alphonse Frisco Gomez (b.
+1884) in Mobile, AL.

 Gomez also performed with the vaudeville team Williams and Walker and later teamed with Will Downs, performing as Gomez and Downs [or Downz].
 The team split in 1917, according to an article in Freeman, but according to her death notice in the Lexington Leader newspaper, they were a team at the time of Gomez's death in July 1919.
-Gomez died in New York, and according to the Lexington Leader article, Gomez's second husband, Irving E. Rainer, brought her body to Lexington, KY, for the funeral and burial.
+Gomez died in New York, and according to the Lexington Leader article, Gomez's second husband Irving E. Rainer brought her body to Lexington for the funeral and burial.

 It is not known when Georgia Gomez married Rainer; according to Alphonse F. Gomez's World War I U.S. Army registration (1917-18), Georgia was still his wife and was living at 3 West East Street in Mobile, AL.

 See the following articles in the Freeman: "One of Kentucky's favorite soprano singers...," 11/21/1908, p.
-1; "Chicago Weekly Review: Downz & Gomez at the Grand," by Sylvester Russell, 07/24/1915, p.
-5; "Georgia Gomez, late of Williams and Walker...," 05/14/1910, p.
+1; "Chicago Weekly Review: Downz & Gomez at the Grand," by Sylvester Russell, 7/24/1915, p.
+5; "Georgia Gomez, late of Williams and Walker...," 5/14/1910, p.
 5; "Tallabee returns to the Pekin - Mott's Theatre again crowded," and the sentence that begins "Downs and Gomez sing in the...," 10/14/1911, p.
 4.